Foxandxss/angular-tips/source/_posts/2013-08-12-understanding-service-types.markdown

 Something important that you have to keep in mind is that the services are always singleton, it doesn't matter which type you use.
 This is the desired behavior.

 **NOTE**: A singleton is a design pattern that restricts the instantiation of a class to just one object.
-Every place where we inject our controller, will use the same instance.
+Every place where we inject our service, will use the same instance.

 Let's start with my own opinion about services.
 <!--more-->